-In 2009, the independent film Ink, made on a budget of $250,000 by director Jamin Winans and his production company Double Edge films, was illegally downloaded over 400,000 times from a file sharing website.
+In 2009, the independent film Ink, made on a budget of $250,000 by director Jamin Winans and his production company Double Edge films, was illegally downloaded over 400,000 times from a file-sharing website, due to the nature of such sites, ISP’s are blocking as many illegal streaming and torrenting sites as possible, to get around this, those that wish to watch movies early via illegal sites are using proxies that appear on sites such as https://avoidcensorship.org/ and others.
 The movie was so good that this downloading frenzy did not affect the popularity of the movie, in fact, it increased sales (partly due to Jamin and Kiowa Winans publicly embracing the piracy and said they were “happy with the exposure”) and caused Ink to be ranked no. 16 on IMDB’s top 20 most popular movies.

 It is hard to believe that Ink was overlooked by major Hollywood studios, was barely distributed in US cinemas and went straight to DVD.
 Let me explain why Ink is a must-see experience, intriguing, and spectacular in its surrealism… and why it is on many people’s list as their favorite movie of all time.